Hair Loss and the Role of Keratin in Hair Structure

 Exposure to environmental stressors, such as pollution, UV radiation, and harsh chemicals, can damage the hair shaft and lead to hair loss.
 Additionally, excessive styling, heat treatments, and tight hairstyles can contribute to mechanical hair damage.

-Se även Meditation and Yoga for Stress-Induced Hair Loss
+Se även Nutrition and Hair Health: Essential Nutrients for Preventing Hair Loss

 The Role of Keratin in Hair Loss: